open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 {{< card2 "Funding">}}
 The first development stage was made without funding.
 Open educational resources creation was funded by the city of Hamburg by the Hamburg Open Online University.
+(All the money wasn’t spend on people but on external resources.)

 A research fund from Scotland helped with development together with partner startups.

+The university didn't have the infrastructure for us.
+That's why we went to a Fab Lab.
 {{< /card2 >}}

 > How were the different parts funded?